88akshit/AboutMe/README.md

-I have 5+ years of experience in developing SAAS products .
-Am currently working as a senior software engineer in Cisco , prior to this worked with MNCs like Oracle and Infosys where took the ownership of delivering end to end feature in the release cycle .
-My area of expertise involve Javascript Frameworks such as Angular , Oracle Jet & ReactJS .
+Software Developer with 7 years of experience in the design, development, and maintenance of SAAS applications.
+Proficient in developing scalable and resilient Web Apps using Python  and Javascript Frameworks such as Angular 8+ , ReactJS , Oracle JET.
+Likes to dive deep into solutions and improvise on architecture, and code quality for future-proof business needs and maintainability.

-My 5 years of software developer journey involve delivering some great products which are live in production and doing great for their respective companies .
+My years of being software developer journey involve delivering some great products that are live in production and doing great for their respective companies.
 * Google Analytics / Adobe Analytics plugin for Brightcove  - https://studio.support.brightcove.com/players/configuring-google-analytics-event-tracking.html
 * OTT testing Framework for Proximus  - https://stb-tester.com/#testimonials
 * Oracle Sales Digital Assistant  Development for Microsoft Team- https://docs.oracle.com/en/cloud/saas/sales/22a/oasal/set-up-oracle-sales-assistant-for-microsoft-teams.html#s20081605